codenvy-legacy/sdk/README.md

 * npm setup guide : https://github.com/npm/npm
 npm is bundled with nodejs which can be downloaded from: http://nodejs.org/download/

-* Yeoman (and bower / Grun dependencies can be installed with: npm install -g yo) more details on http://yeoman.io/gettingstarted.html
+* Yeoman (and bower / Grunt dependencies can be installed with: npm install -g yo) more details on http://yeoman.io/gettingstarted.html

 ### Add Your Extensions to Che